laddumanjhi/Attendance-Management-System/README.md

-Here’s a visually engaging and icon-rich README template tailored for your **QR Code Based Attendance Management System** built in Java.
-It uses emojis to enhance clarity and appeal, while maintaining a professional structure.

----

 # 🎯 Attendance Management System

 A secure, backend-powered **QR Code Based Attendance Management System** built using **Java**.
 Designed for educational institutions to streamline attendance tracking with role-based access and QR code integration.